 Whichever social media platform you choose, a great approach to try is repurposing your videos.
 This involves taking a long-form video and chopping it up into smaller segments.
 The shorter lengths give you far more flexibility in their placement, whether for an ad or a daily Facebook post.
 You also cut down on production time since you don’t need to reshoot videos from scratch.

 You can take social media video marketing one step further with Idomoo’s Dynamic Video Ads.
 With it, you can dynamically change the content of the video to tailor it to the viewer’s interests and demographics.

 Here’s an example from a dynamic video Facebook ad by Trivago, which highlights different goals depending on the user.
 For instance, if they’re parents, the phrase “Looking for a family getaway?” appears.
 But if the viewer is single, the ad asks, “Looking for an awesome holiday?” instead.

 Narrowing your video to the customer segment, as shown in the ad above, is definitely effective.
 We’ve seen a 5x uplift in CTR and a 7x return on ad spend with Dynamic Video Advertising.

-However, personalization takes it one step further.
-Instead of tailoring a video to a market segment, it can be customized for the individual.
+However, personalisation takes it one step further.
+Instead of tailoring a video to a market segment, it can be customised for the individual.

-Imagine receiving your first monthly bill and getting a Personalized Video explainer like this one from BT.
+Imagine receiving your first monthly bill and getting a Personalised Video explainer like this one from BT.

-Even a personalized touch to an upsell video can make it more effective at converting the customer.
-This is what Vodafone did with their hugely successful Personalized Video campaign.
+Even a personalised touch to an upsell video can make it more effective at converting the customer.
+This is what Vodafone did with their hugely successful Personalised Video campaign.